adavarski/k3d-argo-vclusters-playground/README.md

 - ingress-nginx
 - kube_prometheus_stack

- Note: To use Ingress for the `vcluster`, we need to enable passthrough-mode in the `ingress-nginx` Helm chart.
+To use Ingress (Production) for the `vcluster`, we need to enable passthrough-mode in the `ingress-nginx` Helm chart.

 ````yaml
 ...